Kleiner Perkins Caufield & Byers

 Chairman and Chief Executive Officer

 Prior to joining AOL, Tim served as President of Google’s Americas Operations and served on the company’s operating committee.
 Prior to Google, he served as an executive of multiple Internet and media companies, including Snowball, Disney’s ABC/ESPN Internet Ventures, and Paul Allen’s Starwave Corporation.
 Tim also has started or co-founded multiple companies during his career including Associated Content (sold to Yahoo!) and Patch (sold to AOL).

 Founder, Federated Media

-John Battelle is an entrepreneur, author, and journalist.
-In 2005, he founded and currently serves as Executive Chairman of the Internet media company Federated Media Publishing, which now ranks as one of the top properties on the web.
-John was also the Co-Founder, Executive Producer, and Program Chair of the Web 2 Summit, and Founder, Chairman and Chief Executive Officer of Standard Media International (SMI), publisher of The Industry Standard and TheStandard.com.
+John is also an entrepreneur, author and journalist.
+Best known for his work creating media properties, he was Chairman and CEO of Standard Media International (SMI), publisher of The Industry Standard and TheStandard.com.
 Prior to that, he was a co-founding editor of Wired magazine and Wired Ventures.

 Previously, John occupied the Bloomberg chair in Business Journalism for the Graduate School of Journalism at the University of California, Berkeley.
-He is an expert in the field of media and technology and has appeared on national and international news channels including CBS, BBC, CNN, PBS, Discovery, and CNBC.
-He was a founding Board member of the Online Publishers Association and served on the board of the IAB for three terms.
-He currently sits on the board of Acxiom Corp., a public company.
+John was a founding Board member of the Online Publishers Association and currently sits on the board of the Interactive Advertising Bureau.

 John’s honors and awards include: “Global Leader for Tomorrow” and “Young Global Leader” by the World Economic Forum in Davos, Switzerland; “Innovator – One of Ten Best Marketers in the Business” by Advertising Age; and one of the “Most Important People on The Web” by PC World.
 In 2005 he authored 'The Search: How Google and Its Rivals Rewrote the Rules of Business and Transformed Our Culture' (Penguin/Portfolio), an international bestseller published in more than 25 languages.
 His new book entitled ‘What We Hath Wrought’ is due out in 2013.